How To Conquer Your Akita’s Separation Anxiety, Sound Anxiety or Travel Anxiety

-Many akita’s that suffer from thunderstorm or fireworks anxiety experience relief in a smaller, more isolated room of the house where music can be played at a loud volume.
+Many Akitas that suffer from thunderstorms or fireworks anxiety experience relief in a smaller, more isolated room of the house where music can be played at a loud volume.

-A word of caution though, if your dog is also experiences separation anxiety leaving them alone in a room during may be counterproductive.
+A word of caution though, if your dog is also experiencing separation anxiety leaving them alone in a room during may be counterproductive.

 4. Try Using a Compression Wrap (Available in Many Sizes and Will Fit Your Akita)

 Many dogs are comforted by the feeling of compression across their body.
 One popular product many have found success with is the Thundershirt (available on Amazon).
 The product applies gentle, calming pressure that is very reassuring to many pups.
 The company claims the product to be helpful for about 80% of the dogs who tried it.
 It can be used to help calm your Akita during fireworks, thunder, separation, travel, or vet visits, with no training and no medication required.

 4. Try an Herbal Supplement for Your Akita with Calming Herbs Like Chamomile, Passion Flower, Ginger Root, or Valerian Root

 Many calming supplements exist for dogs that are palatable for dogs, easy to feed, and can help quickly relieve your Akita’s stress and give a sense of safety and calm.
 Some supplements contain calming herbs like chamomile, passion flower, ginger root, and valerian root are a great option.
 Some products, such as this bacon flavored soft chew for dogs, contain all of the calming herbs in one.

 5. Experiment with a Pheromone Diffuser for Your Akita

 Canine pheromone diffusers mimic the calming pheromone that a mother dog emits while nursing her puppies.
 The diffuser can help many dogs feel calmer and more comfortable in stressful situations.